XuJiandong/smt-cli/README.md

 ```text
 smt-cli --exclude "11|22" 111 222
 ```
-Generate a sparse merkel tree, with hash values of:
+Generate a sparse merkle tree, with hash values of:
 ```text
 [111, 0, 0, ...]
 ```